Explore Georgia Tours

 • Heli-Skiing Day: $400-800 (5-6 runs, guide, safety equipment)

 Equipment rental is available at all resorts ($20-40/day for full kit).
-Quality varies — serious skiers may prefer bringing their own boots.
+Quality varies, so serious skiers may prefer bringing their own boots.

 More Adventure Activities in Georgia

-Beyond the headline activities, Georgia offers diverse adventures for every interest level:
+Beyond the headline activities, Georgia has plenty more for every interest level:

 Off-Road 4x4 Expeditions:

-Georgia's mountain roads — many unpaved and challenging — offer exceptional off-road experiences.
+Georgia's mountain roads, many of them unpaved and rough, are the off-road draw here.
 Popular routes include the Abano Pass to Tusheti (one of Europe's most dangerous roads), Svaneti's remote valleys, and cross-country expeditions connecting multiple regions.

 • Price: $150-300/day for vehicle + driver/guide